NuGet/docs.microsoft.com-nuget/docs/reference/msbuild-targets.md

 | `{projectName}.projectFileExtension.nuget.g.props` | References to MSBuild props contained in packages |
 | `{projectName}.projectFileExtension.nuget.g.targets` | References to MSBuild targets contained in packages |

-### Restore and build in the same MSBuild invocation
+### Restoring and building with one MSBuild command

 Due to the fact that NuGet can restore packages that bring down MSBuild targets and props, the restore and build evaluations are run with different global properties.
 This means that the following will have an unpredictable and often incorrect behavior.